yuanhang0/yuanhang0.github.io/_posts/2024-05-30-completing-the-seq.md

 ---
 layout: post
-title: Completing the Sequence: A Simple Probability Trick - By ChatGPT
+title: "Completing the Sequence: A Simple Probability Trick - By ChatGPT"
 # subtitle: Each post also has a subtitle
 tag: Probability
 date: 2024-05-30